jimathy/jim-mechanicguide/README.md

 		- Holding `Ctrl` while doing any of this will make it move slower for precise handling
 		- Type `/pzfinish` to finsh creating the box and save the information to a file
 		- The file is located in your server folder next to your `server.cfg`

--- Police.lua --

-This is intended to be for police/ambulance players
-It adds a bench to the set locations where they can repair and change a few cosmetics/extras.
-This is opened by using third eye/qb-target
-You can add other roles to use this but it's not recommended.

----

--- QuickRepair.lua --

-This is all about the ducttape item
-ALOT of the settings for this are highly customisable and in the config.lua

----

--- Preview.lua --

-The preview system is shown by typing /preview

-This shows a menu with all possible cosmetic changes for the current vehicle This will attempt to disable the engine so you can't change then drive away with the changes.

-You are able to close the menu when picking cosmetics as it will only "finish" when you leave the drivers seat

-Depending on the settings you have chosen in the Config.Lua you will either receive an item or and email with the list of changes

-I recommend emails if you are only allowing mechanics to do the previews,

-The item can either be mechanic only or customers only and then passed to the mechanics.

-I'm not sure how other phone systems work but the email side of this is made for qb-phone but may be able to be adapted to other phones